mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 }
 ```

-If you try to publish the package now, it won't work because scoped packaged are private by default, which is a paid feature of npm.
+If you try to publish the package now, it won't work because scoped packages are private by default, which is a paid feature of npm.

 ```shell:terminal
  402 Payment Required